zowe/docs-site/docs/user-guide/cli-installplugins.md

 1. Meet the [software requirements for each plug-in](cli-swreqplugins.md) to be installed.

-2. Issue the following command to install a plug-in from public npm:
+2. Install a plug-in from public npm:

       ```
       zowe plugins install <my-plugin>